Esri/arcgis-rest-js/packages/arcgis-rest-auth/post-message-auth-spec.md

 # Post Message Authentication Specification

+The general idea is that the HOST application will only respond when the following conditions are true:

+- the event.source.origin is a location that the HOST trusts
+- the message type is `arcgis:auth:requestCredential`

+Under any other conditions, the HOST application will not send any response.

 ## Message Types

 Messages send via `postMessage` can be any object, but by convention usually have a `type` property that describes what sort of message it is.